 Check that your cancellation has been processed

-Once you cancel your Dropbox free trial, you’ll receive a confirmation email from email@example.com.
+When you cancel your Dropbox free trial, you’ll receive a confirmation email from email@example.com.
 If you don’t see it in your inbox, check your spam folder.
-You can also check the plan page of your account settings to confirm your plan has been downgraded to Basic.
+You can also check the plan page of your account settings to confirm your plan has been changed to Basic.

 If you were charged for a Dropbox subscription

-If your free trial ended and you have been charged for a subscription, you can downgrade to a free Dropbox Basic account by canceling your current subscription.
-Your account will be downgraded at the end of your billing cycle.
+If your free trial ended and you have been charged for a subscription, you can change to a free Dropbox Basic account by canceling your current subscription.
+Your account will be changed at the end of your billing cycle.